 In music, a Bridge is a very common section found in many different styles of music.
 It is found in almost every pop song nowadays, and its roots go back to the classical era and even before.

 You’ve probably heard it used like the terms verse or chorus as another section in basic song structure.
-In this post, we’ll look at exactly what the term bridge means in music.
+In this post, we’ll look at exactly what the term bridge means in music with examples.

 The Definition of Bridge In Music